RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Related work

 \textbf{Retrocausal forecasting models} incorporate a flow of information from later parts of predictions to earlier ones.
 Consistent causal-retrocausal modeling \citep{zimmermann2012forecasting} extends RNNs with a retrocausal information flow, which is directed from later states to earlier states.
 Consistent Koopman autoencoders \citep{azencot2020forecasting} retrocausally predict backward dynamics.
-In language modeling, bidirectional BERT models \citep{devlin2019bert, warner2024smarter} include information flows from later words in a sentence to earlier ones.
+In language modeling, bidirectional BERT models \citep{devlin2019bert, warner2024smarter} include attention mechanisms from later words in a sentence to earlier ones.
 For motion forecasting, recent self-supervised pre-training methods \citep{cheng2023forecast, lan2024sept, wagner2024jointmotion} include retrocausal objectives, where earlier parts of trajectories are masked and reconstructed using later parts.
 In contrast to our work, none of these methods explore using retrocausal mechanisms for issuing instructions.

-\textbf{Instructable machine learning models}\footnote{Also referred to as instructable AI agents \citep{sun2024salmon, raad2024scaling}.} are designed to follow instructions effectively, with the goal of improving alignment \citep{sun2024salmon}, adaptability \citep{raad2024scaling}, or generalization \citep{guhur2023instruction, sarch2024helper, kimopenvla}.
+\textbf{Instructable AI models}\footnote{Also referred to as instructable AI agents \citep{sun2024salmon, raad2024scaling}.} are designed to follow instructions effectively, with the goal of improving alignment \cite{sun2024salmon}, adaptability \cite{raad2024scaling}, or generalization \cite{guhur2023instruction, sarch2024helper, kimopenvla}. \citet{ICLR2025_d8f17023} generate control vectors to interpret learned mechanisms and instruct models at inference.
 Vision-and-language navigation (VLN) methods \citep{chen2021history, pashevich2021episodic} combine language and computer vision models to follow text-based navigation instructions.
-While these methods are trained or fine-tuned to follow instructions using supervised learning, we show that regular training of motion forecasting leads to the ability to follow goal-based instructions and to adapt basic directional instructions to the scene context.
+These methods are trained or fine-tuned to follow instructions using supervised learning.
+Conversely, we show that regular training of motion forecasting leads to the ability to follow goal-based instructions and to adapt basic directional instructions to the scene context.